0 of 34 Questions completed

 A 43-year-old man is referred for investigation of snoring and witnessed apnoeas.
 A diagnostic sleep study confirms the diagnosis of obstructive sleep apnea.
 Therapy with nasal continuous positive airway pressure (CPAP) is recommended.

-Which one of the following would be the reason why this person would use CPAP for his OSA?
+Which of the following would be the reason why this person would use CPAP for his OSA?

-What is the most appropriate next step in managemenr?
+What is the most appropriate next step in management?

 A patient presents with excessive daytime sleepiness, cataplexy, sleep paralysis and hypnogogic hallucination.